- 1 cup butter, softened

 - 2 to 4 teaspoons warm water

-- In a large bowl, cream butter and sugar.
-Add eggs and extract; mix well.
-Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with sour cream.
+- Preheat oven to 350°.
+In a large bowl, cream butter and sugar until light and fluffy.
+Add eggs, one at a time, beating well after each addition.
+Beat in extract.
+In another bowl, whisk flour, baking powder, baking soda and salt; add to creamed mixture alternately with sour cream, beating well after each addition.

 Reviews for Pretty Cranberry Coffee Cake